 - Taxes are completed before FAFSA filing time (October 1st).

 - With the FAFSA available earlier, students may feel less pressure and have more time to explore and understand financial aid options then apply for aid before state and school deadlines.

 Will the 2016-2017 FAFSA information automatically be carried over into the 2017-2018 renewal FAFSA?

 No, too much could have changed since the last FAFSA filiing, and there’s no way to predict the differences, the information must be entered again.
-Many people are eligible to use the IRS Data Retrieval Tool to automatically import their tax information into the FAFSA, making the process of reporting tax information quick and easy.

 Can students report 2016 information if the family’s financial situation has changed since the 2015 taxes were filed?

 Students must report the information the FAFSA asks for.
 If the family’s income has changed substantially since the 2015 tax year, contact the Office of Student Financial Assistance about your family’s situation.

 The FAFSA asks for marital status as of the day the FAFSA was filled out.